Chronic Care Management in Pennsylvania.

 How does CCM work for providers in Pennsylvania?

 Chronic Care Management (CCM) enables Pennsylvania providers to bill Medicare for non-face-to-face care coordination using CPT codes 99490, 99491, 99439.
-Patients with two or more chronic conditions qualify.
+Patients with two or more chronic conditions qualify — common combinations in Pennsylvania include heart disease, diabetes, COPD.
 Medicare covers CCM federally for patients with 2+ chronic conditions.
-PA Medicaid provides full supplementary coverage.
-CCN Health manages the clinical workflows, care plan documentation, and monthly billing for Pennsylvania organizations running CCM programs.
+PA Medicaid provides partial supplementary coverage.
+Serving 2.5M seniors with +12% by 2035 projected growth, Pennsylvania's CCM market is expanding.
+CCN Health manages clinical workflows, care plan documentation, and monthly billing — integrating with 5+ major health systems including UPMC and Penn Medicine running CCM programs.
+As an Interstate Medical Licensure Compact member, Pennsylvania facilitates cross-state CCM delivery.

 Medicare Billing